author: Denisa Madalina Birau

-For those who don’t know me, my name is Denisa, and I’m the new Social Media Manager here at Chroma.
+For those who don’t know me, my name is Denisa, and I’m the new Marketing Manager here at Chroma.

 In this series of blogs, I wanted to delve into the experience of my colleagues and find out what they have learned over the years: what advice they always give, or what advice they wish they could give, but normally don’t get the chance to.
 I’ve picked out a few key ones for the blog, but you can find the full set on our Instagram, or if you follow #advicefromChroma.